MarcGrol/microgen/README.md

 ## Functionality
 A tour-de-france gambling application:
-- As an administrator: Create a tour for a particular year
+1. As an administrator: Create a tour for a particular year
-- As an administrator: Add cyclists to this tour
+2. As an administrator: Add cyclists to this tour
-- As an administrator: Add etappes to this tour
+3. As an administrator: Add etappes to this tour
-- As an administrator: Publish dayly result of etappe
-- As a gambler: Create a profile
+4. As a gambler: Create a profile
-- As a gambler: Compose your own team of cyclists for a particular year
+5. As a gambler: Compose your own team of cyclists for a particular year
+6. As an administrator: Publish dayly result of etappes and calculate scores for cyclists and gamblers
-- As anybody: View tours with their cyclists, etappes and results
+7. As anybody: View tours with their cyclists, etappes and results
-- As anybody: View best cyclists of a tour
+8. As anybody: View best cyclists of a tour
-- As anybody: View best gamblers of a tour
+9. As anybody: View best gamblers of a tour

+## Devision of functions in services
+### Tour-service
+Responsible for managing tours with their etappes and cyclists (1,2,3,7,8,9)

+### Gambler-service
+Responsible for gamblers and their teams of cyclists (4,5)

+### Results-service
+Responsible for handling results calculating scores (6)

 ## Concept
 An "application" consists of the following concepts: